NguyenTuDong/vite-prototype/packages/vite-plugin-prototype-ejs/README.md

 ### options

-- **Type:** `nunjucks.ConfigureOptions`
+- **Type:** `ejs.Options`
 - **Default:** `{}`

-Additional Nunjucks options, see Nunjucks [docs](https://mozilla.github.io/nunjucks/api.html#environment) for more info.
+Additional EJS options, see EJS [docs](https://ejs.co/#docs) for more info.

 ### reload

 - **Type:** `boolean | ((file: string) => boolean)`
 - **Default:** `true`

-Whenever to auto-reload browser window upon `njk` file change.
+Whenever to auto-reload browser window upon `ejs` file change.
 You can also provide function to filter upon which file a reload should occur.

 ### data